Terror funding: NIA raids 6 NGOs, trusts in 9 locations at Srinagar, Delhi

 New Delhi, Oct 28: Raids in connection with the terror funding case are continuing in Srinagar, Jammu and Kashmir and Delhi for the second consecutive day.

-The NIA is conducting raids att 6 NGOs and trusts across 9 locations in Srinagar and Delhi.
+The NIA is conducting raids at 6 NGOs and trusts across 9 locations in Srinagar and Delhi.

 The raids are being conducted at the Falah-e-Aam Trust, Charity Alliance, Human Welfare Foundation, JK Yateem Foundation, Salvation Movement and J&K Voice of Victims (JKVoV).